chinamike65/hugo-tuolesi/content/book4/book4en.md

 32

-Then they will fight the Four Heavenly Kings on the fourth floor of Mount Sumeru.
+Then they will fight the Four Heavenly Kings on the fourth level of Mount Sumeru.
 At this time, they will generally not win.

 Occasionally won once, will hit thirty-three, days go.

 In the thirty-three days, the great king has Di Shitian, and the emperor has thirty-two sons.
-These thirty-two sons are also kings and rule over the other thirty-two heavenly kingdoms, so they are called thirty. three days.
+These thirty-two sons are also kings and rule over the other thirty-two heavenly kingdoms, so they are called thirty three gods.

 Asuras, fighting with gods and humans, often lose, and if you fight a hundred times, you may have a chance to win a little bit.